Muwallil Wasit I of Sulu: Arrival of General Corcuera

 The great victory of Kudarat and Tagal in the Visayas was celebrated throughout the Two Sultanates.
 It appears, however that Sulu involvement became rather limited at this point.
 Other than contributing a regular contingency of Tausug warriors, Sultan Wasit began work on administration once again. before making war with the Spaniards, he first settled disputes and conflict in his own domain.
 This marked his rule as one of great prosperity and victory in the hearts of the Sulu people.
 However, the short interlude between the last major Sulu-led Naval campaign in the late 1620s and the current, administrative phase of the Sultan was about to end.

 Later that year, in 1636, The new Governor-general Sebastian Hurtado de Corcuera personally led an expedition against Kudarat and Tagal and triumphed over his forces at Lamitan and Lian.
 This decisive victory did not mark the end of Kudarat's career, the defiant Sultan continued to resist and incite resistance among his followers, and him and Corcuera were to become arch-rivals.

 The attacks on Kudarat's raiding bases and the strengthening of Spanish bases in Samboangan was quickly noted by Sultan Wasit, who quickly ordered the fortification of Jolo, reapiring his Kuta or fort and calling on allies from Borneo and Makassar.
 In 1638, the awaited attack by General Corcuera came and The initial force of over 2,000 combined Spanish and Filipino troops were repelled, and kept at bay for at least 3 months by his 4,000-strong force.
 However, disease took over, and many defenders were killedm allowing the Spaniards a massive advantage.

 Sultan Wasit and his court were forced to flee Jolo for a new settlement in Dungun, Tawi-Tawi.
 The southernmost islands of his kingdom. for 8 long years, He and His son, Pangiran Sarikula (Sometimes spelled Salikula) along with the Datus of Sulu fought the Spaniards and reduced the garrison at Jolo.
 With Dutch aid, Pangiran Sarikula raided and heavily damaged the fort in 1644.
 Eventually, Sultan Qudarat, under the name Sultan Nasir ud-Din, accepted a Sulu-Spanish treaty that officially ended hostilities in Jolo, for now.
-The treaty, dated 14 April 1646 recognised Sulu's boundaries and territories, as independent from Spain, and the treay also gave Sulu a stronger economic presence in the region.
+The treaty, dated 14 April 1646 recognised Sulu's boundaries and territories, as independent from Spain, and the treaty also gave Sulu a stronger economic presence in the region.
 Sultan Wasit himself, was unable to return to Jolo personally, due to old age.